mccainjl/siop_ml/README.md

 Most importantly, I learned that I could hold my own in and enjoy a collaborative coding experience in a relatively new coding language.
 I had a great time, even with all of the challenges I faced.
 In fact, the challenges made the experience better.
 I now have so many new concepts with machine learning and NLP to explore!

+The results of the competition can be found here: https://github.com/izk8/2019_SIOP_Machine_Learning_Winners